 Whenever family lawyers meet with a client there will be many things they need to discuss.
 There is obviously the divorce and no doubt the client will have several questions which they need to ask.
 In addition, the divorce lawyer may have to dismiss many of the assumptions and misunderstandings that their client may have about the whole process.
 Some of this will understandably be due to the fact that most clients are not experts on divorce law, otherwise, they would be sitting on the opposite side of the table.
 In addition, there can undoubtedly be elements of the client's beliefs about divorce that have sprung up due to some of the many myths that surround it.
 Many of these myths get passed from friend to friend and relative to relative, no doubt in a spirit of trying to help, but they actually achieve the opposite by sowing the seeds of doubt and worry.
 Another reason myths can occur is due to the media that we see on our television and online.
 These can include movies that use dramatic license to create legal and courtroom scenarios that bear little relationship to the real thing.
 One point about movies is that we get many of them from Hollywood which being in the USA will base their storylines on American law and the legal system as it applies to divorce there.
 The differences between how divorce is enacted in the USA and Australia are significant, so again this can lead to confusion and concern thinking that what happens in a movie is going to happen here.
 So, in order to try to eliminate some of the concerns people have about divorce, we are going to dispel 5 of the most common myths about divorce in Australia. (more…)

 When some people hear that a marriage has been annulled, some of them simply assume that it is a fancy word for divorce and means exactly the same.
-However, were you to approach a divorce lawyer at www.daviescolawyers.com.au to ask them to help you get your marriage annulled, the process, legalities, and criteria surrounding it would be completely different from those that apply to a divorce.
+However, experienced family law firm Davies Family Lawyers advise that to get your marriage annulled, the process, legalities, and criteria surrounding it would be completely different from those that apply to a divorce.
 For a start whilst the legal framework that applies to both divorce and annulment is laid out within the Family Law Act of 1975, if you were to look them up in the Act, you would find several significant differences.
 For a start, the legal document that certifies that a marriage has been annulled is called a Decree of Nullity.
 What that decree will state is that the marriage in question did not exist legally and regardless of whether a bride walked down the aisle in a white dress, a wedding service took place, and confetti was thrown, the marriage is void, and in the eyes of the law, never existed.
 To some, this might sound confusing given that there may even have been officials present conducting the marriage, but the point here is that even though they may have genuinely believed that they were conducting a legitimate marriage ceremony, there were one or more reasons why it was not actually a legal marriage. (more…)

 Despite the governments best efforts to eliminate all forms of discrimination from Australian culture and society, it still remains.
 In the workplace, things like racial, gender and religious discrimination are common, especially against minority groups.
 Because of this, thousands of people across the country suffer some form of mental illness every year.
 Even low-level workplace discrimination can have a cumulative effect which can impact absolutely anyone.
 As you can imagine, it’s important that we’re able to identify and deal with these impacts before they become too severe.
 Below, we’ve outlined a few strategies to help you with office sickness, regardless of your exact situation.
 Pay Careful Attention to Your Mental State For starters, it’s extremely important to make sure you’re aware of your mental state and any lasting irregularities.
 This is true regardless of whether or not you’re being discriminated against.
 The key to maintaining mental health is to be mindful of the following: